Cold Boiling Lake to Bumpass Hell Hike in Lassen Volcanic National Park: Wildflowers, Butterflies, and Hydrothermal Wonders

 In this article, I will share my experience and best tips for hiking from Cold Boiling Lake to Bumpass Hell, where one encounters the awe-inspiring scenery of wildflower meadows, tiny streams, and turquoise lakes, all leading to the largest hydrothermal area in Lassen Volcanic National Park.

-When we arrived at the Kings Creek parking lot around 9:30 a.m. on a Sunday, we were pleasantly surprised not to find the usual crowds that often accompany popular hikes on perfect days (which we assumed Bumpass Hell would attract).
-Instead, there were only a handful of other hikers just starting their journey.
+When we arrived at the Kings Creek parking lot on a Sunday morning, we were pleasantly surprised.
+The usual crowds that often come with popular hikes on perfect days had not appeared.
+Instead, there were only a handful of fellow hikers just starting their journey.

-On this clear morning in early July, we were already awestruck by the beauty of the area at the parking lot: lush meadows cut through by streams of water and bursting with flowers.
-After applying a generous amount of sunscreen to our (especially my) fair skin, we headed to the trail.
+On this clear morning in early July, we were already awestruck by the beauty of the area around the parking lot.
+Lush meadows cut through by streams of water and bursting with flowers.
+A light breeze swirled around us, immersing us in the fresh summer air.
+Despite the pleasant temperature of the air, we could feel the relentlessness of the sun at these high elevations, prompting us to apply a generous amount of sunscreen before we headed to the trail.
 A sign greeted us, indicating that Bumpass Hell may or may not be accessible.
-However, this did not deter us, as we had been informed at the visitor center the previous day that Bumpass Hell was indeed open and accessible from that particular trail.
+It did not deter us, as we had been told at the visitor center the previous day that Bumpass Hell was indeed open and accessible, at least from that particular trail.

 We made our way up a moderately inclined hill, where we encountered large meadows sprinkled with trees and carpets of lupine.
 Most lupines were still in bud form, with a few already blooming in magnificent shades of purple.